roilhi/ccrma/README.md

 Follow the K-NN example in Lab 1, but classify the *separated* signals.

-*   As in Lab 1, extract features from each training sample in the kick and snare drum directories.
+As in Lab 1, extract features from each training sample in the kick and snare drum directories.

-*   Train a K-NN model using the kick and snare drum samples.
+1. Train a K-NN model using the kick and snare drum samples.

         labels=[[ones(10,1) zeros(10,1)];
                 [zeros(10,1) ones(10,1)]];
         model_snare = knn(5, 2, 1, trainingFeatures, labels);
         [voting, model_output] = knnfwd(model_snare, featuresScaled)

-*  Extract features from the drum signals that you separated in Lab 4 Section 1.
+2. Extract features from the drum signals that you separated in Lab 4 Section 1.

-Classify them using the K-NN model that you built.
+3. Classify them using the K-NN model that you built.

     Does K-NN accurately classify the separated signals?

-Repeat for different numbers of separated signals (i.e., the parameter $K$ in NMF).
+4. Repeat for different numbers of separated signals (i.e., the parameter `K` in NMF).

-*  Overseparate the signal using $K = 20$ or more.
+5. Overseparate the signal using `K = 20` or more.
 For those separated components that are classified as snare, add them together using `sum}.
 The listen to the sum signal.
 Is it coherent, i.e., does it sound like a single separated drum?

 ...and more!

 *  If you have another idea that you would like to try out, please ask me!
-*  Please collaborate with a partner.
+*  Feel free to collaborate with a partner.
 Together, brainstorm your own problems, if you want!

 Good luck!